🦉

 1. For borrowers to access credit, lenders must first deposit stablecoins into lending markets after minting them.
 Once borrowed, the stablecoins are sold or redeemed if market liquidity is unable to absorb selling pressures.
 This contracts circulating supply and underlying reserves as debt increases in the system.

-1. Reserves act as an explicit backstop to support the stablecoin’s peg stability and limit credit expansion.
-Until new deposits and reserves or liquidity enter the system, new loans cannot be created.
+1. Reserves act as an explicit backstop to support the peg stability and limit credit expansion.
+Until new reserves, deposits, or liquidity enter the system, new loans cannot be created.

 When analyzed as a standalone monetary system, a reserve-backed stablecoin’s money supply can be measured using aggregate classifications analogous to those used in fiat systems: